Reflex

 In biology, a reflex, or reflex action, is an involuntary, unplanned sequence or action and nearly instantaneous response to a stimulus.

 Reflexes are found with varying levels of complexity in organisms with a nervous system.
 A reflex occurs via neural pathways in the nervous system called reflex arcs.
 A stimulus initiates a neural signal, which is carried to a synapse.
-The signal is then transferred across the synapse to a motor neuron which evokes a target response.
+The signal is then transferred across the synapse to a motor neuron, which evokes a target response.
 These neural signals do not always travel to the brain, so many reflexes are an automatic response to a stimulus that does not receive or need conscious thought.

 Many reflexes are fine-tuned to increase organism survival and self-defense.
-This is observed in reflexes such as the startle reflex, which provides an automatic response to an unexpected stimuli, and the feline righting reflex, which reorients a cat's body when falling to ensure safe landing.
+This is observed in reflexes such as the startle reflex, which provides an automatic response to an unexpected stimulus, and the feline righting reflex, which reorients a cat's body when falling to ensure safe landing.
 The simplest type of reflex, a short-latency reflex, has a single synapse, or junction, in the signaling pathway.
 Long-latency reflexes produce nerve signals that are transduced across multiple synapses before generating the reflex response.